rootstrap/blog/content/How to use Lottie Animations on SwiftUI.md

 ![Main image](images/lottie-cover.png)

-# How to use Lottie Animations on SwiftUI
+# How to use Lottie Animations in SwiftUI

 ## Introduction